-\ddagger The prelude to these secondary, or rather simultaneous, movements, we rather think might be traced up to the period when the be-praised BIDWELL, clandestinely introduced PAPINEAU'S celebrated letter on the tuble in our House of Assembly.
+^[5] The prelude to these secondary, or rather simultaneous, movements, we rather think might be traced up to the period when the be-praised Bidwell, claudestinely introduced Papineau's celebrated letter on the table in our House of Assembly.

-$\hat{\S}$ How could they be very active and yet take no part?
-Those PRESSES alluded to may be easily accognized.
+^[6] How could they be very active and yet take no part?
+Those Presses alluded to may be easily recognized.
 One of them, with the most extensive establishment, is fortunately now in other hands.

-\parallel One of the most extraordinary instances of infatuation on the part of the authorities, throughout the whole affair,-is the fact that the greater part of those arms were actually not unpa-ked until Tuesday morning, the 5th of December, although they had been received many weeks before-and it was known that the rebels were assembling.
+^[7] One of the most extraordinary instances of infatuation on the part of the authorities, throughout the whole affair-is the fact that the greater part of those arms were actually not unpacked until Tuesday morning, the 5th of December, although they had been received many weeks before-and it was known that the rebels were assembling.

-T This pretended humapity is too ridiculous for the credence of any one.
-One of the principal rebels in Yonge-Street declared, that they were to begin by hanging Sir F. B. Head from the top of his own flag staff!!!
+^[8] This pretended humanity is too ridichlous for the credence of any one.
+One of the principal rebels in Young Street declared, that they were to begin by hanging Sir Francis B. Head from the top of his own flag-staff!!!

-is it not most extraordinary that HUNTER, who is here alluded to, & who was, next to MACKENZIE humself, the most active traitor of them all, in the county, should have been permitted to go a targe on bail, alter his arrest for Traxson?
-The consequence was, that the immediately absconded; after writing a threatening letter to the Edutor of this pamphlet. throne, " that we would have cheerfully submitted the whole matter to a convention of the people.
+^[9] Is it not most extraordinary that Hynter, who is here alluded to, and who was, next to Mackenzie himself, the most attive traitor of them all, in the country, should have been permitted to go at large on bail, after his arrest for Treason!
+The consequence was, that he immediately abscorded, after writing a threatening letter to the Editor of this pamphlet.

+sent.
+We never doubted the feeling of the Province.
+Sir Francis admits, in "his speech from the throne," that we would have cheerfully submitted the whole matter to a convention of the people.10

-Twelve leading reformers in the city and county agreed, one day in November, that on Thursday the 7th of December last, between the hours of six and ten in the evening, the friends of freedom in the several townships, led by their captains, would meet at Montgomery's, march to Toronto, seize the arms we so much wanted, dismiss Sir Francis, and proclaim a Republic.
-The details were left entirely to my management; and an executive in the city was named to correspond with Mr. Papineau and our other friends below, afford intelligence, aid our efforts, and finally, to join the army at Montgomery's.
-It was also stipulated that no attempt should be made by that executive i to alter the time on which we were to revolt, without consulting with me in the first instance.
+Twelve leading reformers in the city and county agreed, one day in November, that on Thursday the 7th of December last, between the hours of six and ten in the evening, the friends of freedom in the several townships, led by their captains, would meet at Montgomery's, march to Toronto, seize the arms we so much waited, dismiss Sir Francis, and proclaim a Republic.
+The details were left entirely to my management; and an executive in the city was named to correspond with Mr. Papineau and our other friends below, afford intelligence, aid our effors, and finally, to join the army at Montgomery's.
+It was also stipulated that no attempt should be made by that executive to alter the time on which we were to revolt, without consulting with me in the first instance.

-The country was ripe for a change, and I employed a fortnight previous to Sunday, the 3d December, in attending secret meetings, assisting in organizing towns and places, and otherwise preparing for the revolution.
-On that day, I rode from Stouffville, (where I had held two private meetings on the Saturday.) to Yonge street; and arrived at Mr. Gibson's in the evening \mathcal{I} To my astonishment and dismay.
-I was informed by him, that although I had given the captains of towns ships sealed orders for the Thursday following, the executive, through him, by a mere verbal message, had ordered out the men beyong the ridges, to attend at Montgomery's with their arms next day, Monday, and that it was probable they were already on the march.
+The country was ript for a change, and I employed a fortnight previous to Sunday, the 3d December, in attending secret meetings, assisting it organizing towns and places, and otherwise preparing for the revolution.
+On that day, I rode from Stouffville, (where I ad held two private meetings on the Saturday,) to Yonge-steet; and arrived at Mr. Gibson's in the evening.
+To my atonishment and dismay, I was informed by him, that although I had given the captains of townships sealed orders for the Thursday following, the executive, through him, by a mere verbal message, had ordered out the men beyond the ridges, to stend at Montgomery's with their arms next day, Monday, and that it was probable they were already on the march.